jpswade/jpswade.github.io/_posts/2007-01-07-telemarketing.md

 **Did you know?**

   * Most telemarketing companies use a tactic called &#8220;predictive-dialing&#8221;.
-Basically what this means is that their computer auto-dials your number, assuming it will take you about 2 rings to pick up, before switching you over to the next available telemarketer when you do pickup, so as not to waste the telemarketers&#8217; time while waiting for you to pick up, after all, time is money to them.
+Basically what this means is that their computer auto-dials your number, assuming it will take you about 2 rings to pick up, before switching you over to the next available telemarketer when you do pickup, so as not to waste the telemarketers' time while waiting for you to pick up, after all, time is money to them.
   * Due to &#8220;predictive-dialing&#8221; if there are no availible telemarketers, the computer will hang up.
   * Also due to predictive-dialing, you get a delay before someone says anything, apparently often they wait until you say &#8220;hello&#8221; twice before they pickup, therefore DO NOT say &#8220;hello&#8221; twice, as dialers register a single hello as an invalid number.
   * Finally, when you suspect you are getting one of these calls (usually calling from an unknown or withheld number) simply pickup, and do not say anything, if you hold on the line, you may eventually hear a message that is designed for answering machines explaining that you have received a call from whoever is calling.